alhumaw/CYBR410-Journal/README.md

 # Introduction

-- This journal aims to track my learning progress in cybersecurity defense.
+- This journal aims to track my learning progress in the art of cybersecurity defense.

 - Here, I will have daily writeups of the material I have learned each day.